My Account

 Source: American Century Investments.

-We also engage with third parties and nonprofits to supplement our perspectives, drive conservation progress and support proxy measures about biodiversity where possible.
+We also engage with third parties, including nonprofit organizations, to supplement our research and support proxy measures about biodiversity where possible.

 At American Century Investments, we champion helping our clients to Prosper With Purpose®.
-To that end, we believe that to be the best possible stewards of capital for our clients, we must understand how our capital is exposed to risks resulting from biodiversity loss.
+We believe that to be the best possible stewards of our clients’ capital, we must understand how this capital is exposed to risks related to biodiversity loss.

-Using a framework that includes research and engagement, we deepen our understanding of biodiversity risks, as well as the opportunities that companies have to change how they operate to help preserve life on earth in all its forms while also continuing to drive shareholder value.
+Using a framework that includes research and engagement, we seek to understand biodiversity risks and the opportunities that companies have to change how they operate to help preserve nature-related capital in all its forms while also continuing to drive shareholder value.

 Sharvari Johari